tbs1-bo/software-101/pyqt/README.md

         db = QSqlDatabase.addDatabase('QSQLITE')
         db.setDatabaseName(self.dbfile)

-        # the table model will show the data from the db int the tableview
+        # the table model will show the data from the db in the tableview
         self.tablemodel = QSqlTableModel()
         self.tablemodel.setTable('person')
         self.tablemodel.setEditStrategy(QSqlTableModel.OnManualSubmit)